CURRENT RED TIDE CONDITIONS FOR VENICE, ENGLEWOOD AND BOCA GRANDE

 Red tide has a history of affecting the waters of Englewood, Venice, and Boca Grande.
 This harmful algal bloom can cause respiratory irritation and harm marine life.
 It's important stay informed and take necessary precautions when visiting affected areas.

 Red tide, or a harmful algal bloom, is a higher-than-normal concentration of a microscopic alga (plantlike organism).
-In Florida and the Gulf of Mexico, the species that causes most red tides is Karenia brevis, often abbreviated as K. brevis.
+In Englewood, Venice, and Boca Grande., the species that causes most red tides is Karenia brevis, often abbreviated as K. brevis.